North American FJ-4 Fury: Design and development

 The first FJ-4 flew on 28 October 1954 and delivery began in February 1955.

-Of the original order for 221, the last 71 were modified in the FJ-4B fighter-bomber version.
+Of the original order for 221, the last 71 were modified in the FJ-4B ground-attack version.
 This had a stronger wing with six instead of four underwing stations and stronger landing gear.
 Additional aerodynamic brakes under the aft fuselage made landing safer by allowing pilots to use higher thrust settings, and were also useful for dive attacks.
 External load was doubled.
 The most important characteristic of the FJ-4B, however, was that it was capable of carrying a nuclear weapon on the inboard port station.
 It was equipped with the LABS or Low-Altitude Bombing System for the delivery of nuclear weapons.
 The Navy was eager to maintain a nuclear role in its rivalry with the Air Force, and it equipped 10 squadrons with the FJ-4B.
 It was also flown by three Marine squadrons.
 In April 1956 the Navy ordered 151 more FJ-4Bs, for a total of 152 FJ-4s and 222 FJ-4Bs produced, and 1,115 FJ aircraft of all variants delivered to the Navy and Marine Corps.

 The Navy ordered six FJ-4s to be converted to FJ-4F to test rocket engines, but only two were completed.
 These featured the North American Rocketdyne AR-1 engine, installed in a fairing above the tail pipe of the jet engine.
 It ran on hydrogen peroxide and JP-4 jet fuel, and provided an additional 5000 lbf of thrust for short periods.
 The FJ-4F reached speeds of Mach 1.41 and altitude of 71,000 ft (21,600 m).